Get trial

 Richard Lehnerdt Apr 24, 2024

-Simplifying Data Historization with AnalyticsCreator’s Historization Wizard and SCD Support
+Data Historization with SCD Support in AnalyticsCreator

 5:14

-• Preparation: Before starting the historization process, ensure that your data is clean and well-structured.
+• Preparation: Before starting the historization process, ensure that your source data is clean and well-structured.
 This includes removing duplicates, handling missing values, and making sure data types are consistent across your dataset.

-Stepping into the Time Machine: Using the Historization Wizard
+Using the Historization Wizard for SCD Support

 Historization in AC